SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 Mux category:  CAUTION

-> **Author's Note:** This specification sets the mux category (as discussed in Section 4 of {{?RFC8859}}) as CAUTION, as an RTP mixer which is multiplexing several incoming streams onto one connection needs to ensure that RoQ Flow Identifiers do not overlap, and might need to rewrite the Flow Identifiers in received streams when further multiplexing them.
+> **NOTE:** This specification sets the mux category (as discussed in Section 4 of {{?RFC8859}}) as CAUTION, as an RTP mixer which is multiplexing several incoming streams onto one connection needs to ensure that RoQ Flow Identifiers do not overlap, and might need to rewrite the Flow Identifiers in received streams when further multiplexing them.

 Subject to charset:  No